gelcreative/gel-site-gatsby-netlify-cms/src/pages/portfolio-entries/lorandus.md

   - image: /img/lorandus-full-width-laptop.jpg
 main:
   detail_text: >-
-    A social media strategy was delivered that encouraged the Lorandus sales team to play virtual tour guide, capturing photography from around the globe and sharing it with their followers.
-Gel created content and provided social media management, increasing brand awareness and driving community engagement.
+    A social media strategy was created that encouraged the Lorandus sales team to play virtual tour guide, capturing photography from around the globe and sharing it with their followers.
+Gel designed content and provided social media management, increasing brand awareness and driving community engagement.
   image: /img/lorandus-image-one-instagram.jpg
 project_images_2:
   - image: /img/lorandus-ipad-pro-space-gray.jpg